jsivportfolio/Git/GitBash/GitBash.md

 1. Download link for GitBash: https://gitforwindows.org/
 2. Open installer > Yes > Run through the wizard > Agree to License > Click Next and Keep default options > Finish
-3. Make Git Bash default terminal the VS CODE IDE
+3. Make Git Bash the default terminal in the VS CODE IDE
     - View > Command Palette... > Select Default Profile > Git Bash
     - if it doesn't appear right away, then close VSCode and reopen it